 Identity Resolution Use-Cases

-The Personas Identity Resolution feature helps to create a unified view of the user across devices, apps, and unique identifiers.
+Identity Resolution helps create a unified view of the user across devices, apps, and unique identifiers.
 Identity resolution is critical to understanding the customer journey at multiple touch points, which allows brands to deliver personalized experiences to its customers at scale.

 Identity Resolution allows a company to link a customer’s journey from pre-account creation to post-account activity.
 This is important to help a brand understand the behaviors that lead a user to convert from a window shopper in the discovery stage to a buyer with intent in the consideration and decision stage to the loyal return customer in the conversion and retention stage.